openMetaAnalysis/Preterm-birth-prediction-with-the-interpregnancy-interval/README.md

-# Conservative phlebotomy for reducing blood transfusions
+# Preterm-birth prediction with the interpregnancy-interval

 A living systematic review

-**Clinical summary:** This meta-analysis suggests that conservative phlebotomy *pending* effective at reducing transufusions due to iatrogenic anemia.
-The heterogenteity as measured by I2 was '[pending](http://handbook.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm)' at xx%.
+**Clinical summary:** This meta-analysis suggests that the interpregnancy-interval is *pending* at predicting preterm birt.
+The heterogenteity as measured by I2 is '[pending](http://handbook.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm)' at xx%.

 [Keep current with this topic](Keep-up.md)